mwvgroup/pwv_kpno/docs/source/install.rst

    git clone https://github.com/mwvgroup/pwv_kpno.git

-The package can then be installed by running the included setup file:
+Once the source code has been downloaded, it can be installed in your current working environment by running the included setup file:

 .. code-block:: bash